kratisto/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/configuring-multi-attach-persistent-volumes-with-ovh-cloud-disk-array/guide.fr-fr.md

 ![Create user on Cloud Disk Array](images/create-ceph-csi-user.png){.thumbnail}

-- Add permissions on default-fs for the Ceph CSI user:
+- Add permissions on fs-default for the Ceph CSI user:

 > [!api]
 >